fullmetalfenix/amp-local-landing-page/README.md

 # AMP Local Listing Landing Page

-This is based on a project I originally built as a proof of concept while working at an agency [here](https://generationsbeyond-com.cdn.ampproject.org/c/generationsbeyond.com/clients/amp/), which itself was modled after an info graphic from the "Pefect local landing page", an article found [here](https://www.bowlerhat.co.uk/perfectly-optimised-local-landing-page/) and based on this:
+This is based on a project I originally built as a proof of concept while working at an agency [here](https://generationsbeyond-com.cdn.ampproject.org/c/generationsbeyond.com/clients/amp/), which itself was moddled after an info graphic from  "the Pefect local landing page", an article found [here](https://www.bowlerhat.co.uk/perfectly-optimised-local-landing-page/) and based on this:

 ![Perfectly Optimized Local Landing Page](https://searchengineland.com/figz/wp-content/seloads/2016/06/perfectly-optimized-local-landing-page.png)